quantleaf/query/API.md

 Default value is 1 (no concurrency).
 A value of -1 indicates that the concurrency value is set to be equal to the amount of schemas (all possible schema combinations are found).

-With a value of 1 you can still make multiple queries per query text, but one query can only refer to one schema.
+Currently one text can only be translated into one query.

 **Overall limitations: Total number of fields has to be less than 250.
 If the *concurrencySize* is greater than 1 then you can not calcuate the total number of fields by summing the fields of each schema, instead write and perform a test request and see whether you schemas are compatible with this limit.**